henrywoo/Generative-AI-In-Action/source/ch4-gan/README.md

 VQGAN (Vector Quantized Generative Adversarial Network) is a neural network architecture designed for **high-quality image synthesis**.
 It combines elements of VQ-VAE (Vector Quantized Variational Autoencoder) with GANs (Generative Adversarial Networks).

 ### 🐒 Problems VQGAN Solves
-1. **Image Synthesis Quality**: VQGAN generates _high-quality images_ that are often more detailed and realistic compared to traditional GANs.
+1. **Image Synthesis Quality**: VQGAN generates _higher-quality images_ that are often more detailed and realistic compared to traditional GANs.
 2. **Compression**: By using a discrete latent space, VQGAN can compress images efficiently, which is useful for tasks requiring _high-quality image reconstruction_ from a compressed representation.
 3. **Training Stability**: The integration of VQ-VAE and GAN helps improve the stability of training, a common challenge in GAN-based models.
 4. **Representation Learning**: VQGAN learns a _discrete representation_ of the image, which can be beneficial for various downstream tasks such as image editing, style transfer, and conditional image generation.